 Prefect has a culture of transparency, which involves sharing news — both good and bad — with our employees and investors.
 In keeping with those values and the spirit of open-source, we’d like to also include the broader community when possible.
 This post is excerpted from our August 2018 investor update.

-Hello, world!
-Our team is excited to announce Prefect, an open-source framework for building robust data applications.
+, an open-source framework for building robust data applications.
 Prefect was inspired by observing frictions between data engineers and data scientists, and solves these problems with a functional API for defining and executing data workflows.
-Prefect is currently being used by our Lighthouse Partners — email us if you’re interested!
+Prefect is currently being used by our Lighthouse Partners — email us

 We’ve got a lot to share, but I want to kick off this blog by revisiting our team’s motivation and what we’re so excited about.

 The biggest problem data engineers face is a Sisyphean task that we call “negative data engineering.”

 Positive data engineering is what we typically think engineers do: write code to achieve an objective.